locationtech/udig-platform/docs/devel/en/working_with_cheat_sheets.rst

 -  net.refractions.project.ui.editor - use of GIS Application (Map / Layer / Style )
 -  net.refractions.catalog.ui - use of GIS Platform (Catalog / Data )
 -  net.refractions.printing.ui - use of printing facilities
--  net.refractions.udig - location for cheatsheets that need to use everything
+-  org.locationtech.udig - location for cheatsheets that need to use everything

 The usual guidelines for handling of resources apply with respect to Internationalisation:

--  net.refractions.udig.project.ui.editor/nl/en/style\_cheatsheet.xml
+-  org.locationtech.udig.project.ui.editor/nl/en/style\_cheatsheet.xml
--  net.refractions.udig.project.ui.editor/nl/de/style\_cheatsheet.xml (translation to German)
+-  org.locationtech.udig.project.ui.editor/nl/de/style\_cheatsheet.xml (translation to German)

 Reference: